Remington Model 740

 The Remington Woodsmaster Model 740 is a semi-automatic rifle manufactured by Remington Arms between 1955 and 1959.
 The rifle had a 22-inch barrel and a four-round magazine.
-The original calibers were 30-06 and .308, but calibers .244 and .280 were made available subsequently.
+The original calibers were .30-06 and .308, but calibers .244 and .280 were made available subsequently.
 The blued metal barreled action was mounted in a walnut stock.
+The stock was a plain, straight comb with a semi-beavertail forend with finger grooves.
 This model was succeeded by the Remington Model 742 in 1960 and the Remington Model 7400 in 1980.